 Have you ever tried to watch a movie from the front row?
 Difficult isn’t it.
+Miserable as well.
 Today’s Medical education, with its huge emphasis on technology, can be a lot like watching a movie from the front row.

-Because the practice of medicine is predicated on dividing, subdividing, and dividing some more, it tends to give student doctors a “front row” perspective of anatomy and physiology.
+Because the practice of medicine is predicated on taking the body and dividing it, subdividing it, and dividing it some more, it tends to give student doctors a “front row” perspective of anatomy and physiology.
 Think about it; we have kidney specialists (nephrologists), heart specialists (cardiologists), nerve specialists (neurologists), butt specialists (proctologists), muscle and joint specialists (orthopedists), stomach specialists (gastroenterologists) etc, etc, etc, etc, etc.

 Unfortunately, this model is out of date.
-It fails miserably as far as really advancing our understanding of the human body is concerned.
+It fails miserably as far as really advancing our understanding of the human body because you never really get to see the big picture.
 For one, it cannot explain how the whole organism is greater than the sum of its individual parts.
 What do I mean by this?
 For instance, Hydrogen (an explosive gas) + Oxygen (a flammable gas) = Water (H2O), a liquid — the foundation of all life — that is used to quench fire.

-The problem with using outdated models that “reduce” and subdivide the human body into increasingly smaller parts is that you never really see the larger picture.
+The problem with using outdated models that “reduce” and subdivide the human body into increasingly smaller parts is that the big picture is frequently missed — spend some time on our “Blog Roll” (right margin) and you’ll quickly understand what I mean.
 The movie ends without the student doctor ever moving from the front row.
 And unless doctors are willing to step outside of “the box” of their formal educational model (something they are encouraged not to do), the “Big Picture” is rarely grasped.

 Doctors use this same philosophy and thought process when trying to explain the musculoskeletal system.
 Fascia is one of the best examples that I can think of concerning this phenomenon.
 Doctors frequently miss the forest for the trees because the books they learned from (that were themselves written by other doctors trained with the same reductionist philosophy) show hundreds of pictures of individual muscles —- without ever showing or explaining the fascia.